-- Conserving natural resources, wildlife, and environmental features; - Conserving and protecting cultural resources; - Providing opportunities for outdoor education and low-impact recreation; - Enhancing vegetative biodiversity habitat within disclimax areas and the overall Bio-Zone. - Implementing measures to reduce pollutants and contaminants from adjacent developments and storm water drainages. - Working with private landowners to ensure that development does not threaten the integrity of the TABZ.
+- Conservation of natural resources, wildlife, and environmental features; - Conservation and protection of cultural resources; - Provision of opportunities for outdoor education and low-impact recreation; - Enhance vegetative biodiversity habitat within disclimax areas and the overall Bio-Zone. - Implement measures to reduce pollutants and contaminants from adjacent developments and storm water drainages.

 The following considerations shall be implemented to reach the overall goals of this RMP.
 If the policies and implementation to safeguard the property are not followed, any potential restoration work is likely to not work or even be reversed.
-The two main considerations to safeguard the Bio-Zone are 1) to establish access control and 2) to protect habitat and restoration areas.
+The two main considerations to safeguard the Bio-Zone are to establish access control and to protect habitat and restoration areas.
 In order to safeguard the entire Bio-Zone boundary, this plan should act, once officially adopted, as a document designating the area a Biological Zone and further protection measures should be sought.
+One consideration would be for the City Open Space Division to purchase or have donated the most important habitat areas first and then all other parcels not already owned and managed by COA OSD.
+Another means of conservation is to establish conservation easements or other measures to protect the Bio-Zone.
+Privately owned land or other land owned by different agencies could be donated to the Open Space Division so that the OSD can manage the entire TABZ more effectively and easily.
+If donation is not an option, acquisition may be possible through fee simple transactions or transfer of development rights for plats not yet developed.